SasView/sasview.github.io/faq.md

      *   Installation was on a Windows 10 machine
      *   The machine already had an existing installation of an earlier version of SasView (typically SasView 4.x)

 *   It is perfectly fine to install multiple versions of SasView as long as they are installed to separate folders.
-From SasView 5.0.3 this happens automatically, but earlier versions may need a new installation folder name to be specified.
+From SasView 5.0.3 this happens automatically during installation, but earlier versions may need a new installation folder name to be specified.

 *   All versions of SasView, however, use two common shared folders in the users profile:
     *   C:\Users\\username\\.sasview and C:\Users\\username\\.sasmodels (Windows)